 Katie did a really good job of capturing the experience of being manic and psychotic.
 I think this is an especially powerful read for anyone who’s struggling with making sense of their illness in terms of their religious beliefs.
 Katie’s message about medication is certainly one that deserves to be heard more widely.

-But Deliver Me From Crazy is available on Amazon.
+But Deliver Me From Crazy is available on Amazon (affiliate link).

-Visit Katie on her blog at Bipolar Brave.
+Visit Katie on her blog at Katie R. Dale.

 You can find my other reviews on the MH@H book review index or on Goodreads.